roh1th-s/rbxfpsunlocker-updater/README.md

 # rbxfpsunlocker-updater
-A simple Windows batch script that downloads the latest release of axstin's rbxfpsunlocker.
+Windows batch script that downloads the latest release of axstin's rbxfpsunlocker.
+Uses powershell cmdlets